How to have a successful career - 22 lessons on life

 The average tenure for a General Counsel working at an ASX100 firm is four years and nine months, and the Plexus research suggests the turnover is rapidly increasing.
 It’s higher even than CEOs, who experienced a turnover of 20 per cent in the last year (source).

 This is a far cry from the landscape even ten years ago, where General Counsels were seen as a piece of the furniture – always there as the remainder of the executive team changes.

-Beyond natural attrition, a number of reasons could be behind the high turnover.
+Beyond natural attrition, a number of reasons could be behind the high General Counsel turnover.
 But one reason stands out above all else: with the accelerating pace of business change, General Counsels simply aren't transforming their functions fast enough.
-CEO’s increasingly expect their legal teams to be working with the business to generate revenue and improve cash flow, whilst improving risk management and saving money.
+CEO’s increasingly expect their Legal teams to be working with the business to generate revenue and improve cash flow, whilst improving risk management and saving money.

 Coupled with that, other business departments are expressing their frustrations with the Legal function.
 More than two out of three end clients (67 per cent) for Legal functions said they don’t believe they receive value based on the time and money spent with Legal.

-As cited above, not only are women increasingly in the GC role, with Legal Gateway, we’re identifying that from our own client base it’s more often female General Counsels who are the real pioneers for change, unafraid to challenge the industry norms and old-school thinking.
+As cited above, not only is the role of General Counsel being increasingly filled with women, with Plexus Gateway, we’re identifying that from our own client base it’s more often female General Counsels who are the real pioneers for change, unafraid to challenge the industry norms and old-school thinking.